openhublln/MUSE/Radar/readme.md

 # Radar Offline Processing

+Doppler_Pyshark.py (Main): "The main code for parse the radar data", get the RADC data, compute the FFT, output as doppler heatmap.jpg

-RADC_to_txt.py: Parse the Tcp/Ip package, record the info and save as txt file.
+RADC_to_txt.py: Parse the Tcp/Ip package(.pcap), record the RADC info and save as txt file.

-RADC_visualization.py: Parse the TCP/IP package, visualization the RADC DATA.
+RADC_visualization.py: Parse the TCP/IP package(.pcap), visualization the RADC data.

-Doppler_Pyshark.py: Parse the radar data, compute the FFT and output as doppler heatmap .jpg file

-Doppler_Scapy.py : Same with Pyshark version but use with Scapy (backup)